 The natural order of things has been for talented fashion designers to be swooped by brands.
 Most designers would have coveted roles under the wings of some of the top designers in the world.
 The worldwide web has since made us an authentic global village.
 That has presented freelance fashion designers from all over the world a platform to showcase their talent.

 Where previous generations of designers would have had to migrate to London, New York, Milan or Paris in pursuit of their dream, the current generation can do it from wherever they are.
 This is not to minimise the role that is still played by these fashion capitals.
-There is only so much that can be done remotely.
+There is only so much that can be done remotely, and these are a hub of design philosophy.

 How much do freelance fashion designers make?